 - What space types do you need to be productive while on-site?

-- Which spaces do you use least?
-Why?
+- What spaces do you use the most?
+How about the least?

 - What do you enjoy most about being in the workplace?
 Least?